CopernicaMarketingSoftware/Documentation/ResponsiveEmail/API/get-template-json.md

 ## Related information

-You can only retrieve the JSON of template resources that you created with an earlier POST call to the <a href="/support/api/post-template">/v1/template</a>
+You can only retrieve the JSON of template resources that you created with an earlier POST call to the [/v1/template](/support/api/post-template) method.
-method.